logos-maker/anyasm/README.md

 ```
 mylabel
 ```
-...it just inserts the address where mylabel: was crated.
+...it just inserts the address where mylabel: was created.

 It supports 2 types of style for comments...
 ```